Whut up, ghouls and boys?

 Now it’s getting complicated.
 George A. Romero wrote the screenplay for “Night” with his partner John Russo and after they split their working-relationship after “Night of the Living Dead”, both of them continued making zombie movies separately.
 Romero continued the Dead-Series and Russo started his Living Dead-series.
 But more on Russo later.

 “Dawn of the Dead” was released in 1978 and while “Night” took place the day when the undead started to rise for the first time, this movie brings us in three weeks later with the zombie virus (What caused it?
 There are some hints to a satellite mysteriously passing the earth, but does that create zombies?
-I don’t know…) already taking over.
+We don’t know…) already taking over.

 Our main characters begin their journey in a TV station, where they decide to steal a helicopter to escape the thread of being eaten alive.
 They find shelter in an abandoned shopping mall, but after having the time of their lives exploring the stores and feeling safe, they are confronted by a gang of bikers who are also seeking shelter in the mall.
 The special effects are by legendary Tom Savini, who is one of the world’s most respected effects guys.
 Whenever you saw a bloody good (another Halloween pun!) practical effect, you can be sure it was him.
 Furthermore, with the movie being set in a mall, there probably is some kind of criticism on consumerism inherent – similarly to Romero, who brought in the topic of racism into his previous work.